 DevOps users that also need to define policy and monitor vulnerabilities and compliance.

-Read-only access to the Prisma Cloud CI vulnerability, compliance scan reports, and Utilities.
+Read-only access to the Prisma Cloud CI vulnerability, compliance scan reports, User certificates, and Downloads.

 Developer, Operations, and DevOps personnel that need to know about and/or address the vulnerabilities in your environment.